 Determine Your Staff Needs

-Assessing how your staff will fit into your chosen membership database is crucial.
+Assessing how your staff will fit into your chosen membership database CRM is crucial.
 For example, how much training do your employees need?
 Do they need access to the platform?
 What kind of support will they require?

 Identify Your Member’s Requirements